berops/claudie/docs/input-manifest/example.md

   #     protocol:     # Protocol, this role will use.
   #     port:         # Port, where traffic will be coming.
   #     targetPort:   # Port, where loadbalancer will forward traffic to.
-  #     target:       # Targeted nodes on kubernetes cluster.
-Can be "k8sControlPlane", "k8sComputePlane" or "k8sAllNodes".
+  #     targetPools:  # Targeted nodes on kubernetes cluster.
+Specify a nodepool that is used in the targeted K8s cluster.
   #
   # Definition specification for loadbalancer:
   #